Matri-Design-LLC/matritools/docs/example1.rst

 Then, think about how you want to display data within Antz.

-The easiest way to demonstrate the power of 3D is to use the x, y, and z position to represent data values.
-We could also represent data values with color and the scale of an object.
+The easiest way to demonstrate the power of 3D is to use the :variable:`x, y, and z` position to represent data values.
+We could also represent data values with :variable:`color` and the :variable:`scale` of an object.

 Lets plot some spheres.
-Each spehere will represent a person from our data.
+Each sphere will represent a person from our data.

-First we use the x coordinate to represent the age of a person, the y coordinate to represent the amount of money they have, and the z coordinate to represent how tall they are.
+First we use the :variable:`x coordinate` to represent the age of a person, the :variable:`y coordinate` to represent the amount of money they have, and the :variable:`z coordinate` to represent how tall they are.

-Next we can represent how much they weigh by adjusting the scale of the person's sphere.
+Next we can represent how much they weigh by adjusting the :variable:`scale` of the person's sphere.

-Lastly, we can distinguish what sphere belongs to which person by changing its color and giving it a tag.
+Lastly, we can distinguish what sphere belongs to which person by changing its :variable:`color` and giving it a tag.

 Lets iterate through our data with a for loop and create and modify nodes based on the data.